jszwagie/PARP_project/plot/act3.md

 "I should hand the PISTOL to Clara."

 USE PISTOL/DROP PISTOL:
-ou hand the PISTOL to Clara.
+You hand the PISTOL to Clara.
 She aims the old Mauser and squeezes the trigger—a sharp crack echoes through the valley, but the gun jams mid-shot, smoke curling from the barrel like a dying breath.
 The Nazis roar in fury, their rifles spitting fire in response.
 Bullets chip the rock, showering you with dust and shards.
 The leader bellows, his voice thick with venom:
   Nazi Leader: "Ihr wagt es, uns herauszufordern?
 Euer Blut wird dieses Tal beflecken!"

 HINT: